-Today marks the Feast Day of the Immaculate Conception, December 8.
+Today, December 8, marks the Feast Day of the Immaculate Conception in the Catholic Church.
 The meaning given behind the religious day of obligation, according to the teaching of the Catholic Church, is that this day marked the conception of the Blessed Virgin Mary in the womb of her mother, Saint Anne, free from original sin by virtue of the foreseen merits of her son Jesus Christ.

 In Ireland until quite recently, December 8 was a major feast day and all schools would close.
 It was also traditionally when people would start their Christmas shopping and towns and cities began to bustle with the feeling of festivities in the air.

 To mark the more religious aspect of the Feast Day of the Immaculate Conception, here’s a list of some of the reported religious apparitions from Ireland:

 Virgin and Child on stump in Rathkeale, Limerick

 Legend has it that a female specter which haunted the churchyard in Rathkeale, Limerick, was so terrifying that all who looked upon her died soon after.
 A local man banished the ghost by slicing off her arm with his sword and praying for the rest of the night.

 In an odd coincidence in 2009, the Limerick Newswire reported that a tree stump in the churchyard contains the image of the Virgin Mary and Child and that hundreds of visitors had come to the area to pray.

 Weeping Statue in Dungloe at the Kerrytown shrine in Donegal (2009)